 Saran Sports International Limited is part of Ireland's commercial rights picture for World Cup 2026, but the clearest viewer route currently visible is RTÉ Player on the public side while the commercial route still needs to be publicly named.

-Use RTE Player on the public side plus the final Irish commercial route once publicly named.
+Use RTÉ television and RTÉ Player on the public side, plus the Irish commercial route once the downstream outlet is named.
 That is the practical route viewers should prepare before kickoff.

-Selected free coverage should still be expected through RTÉ, but the final public-versus-commercial match split needs to be checked closer to kickoff.
+Selected free coverage should still be expected through RTÉ and RTÉ Player, but the final public-versus-commercial match split needs to be checked closer to kickoff.

-RTE Player on the public side plus the final Irish commercial route once publicly named is the route to monitor for browser or app access.
+RTÉ television and RTÉ Player on the public side, plus the Irish commercial route once the downstream outlet is named is the route to monitor for browser or app access.
 Final entitlement depends on the downstream service.

 Conclusion

-Saran Sports International Limited is important because it helps explain who holds or distributes World Cup 2026 rights in Ireland (Eire), but fans should still follow the real consumer route on matchday.
+Saran Sports International Limited is important because it helps explain who holds or distributes World Cup 2026 rights in Ireland (Eire), but fans should still follow the real viewing route on matchday.

-If you prepare RTE Player on the public side plus the final Irish commercial route once publicly named in advance, you can use the rights-holder context without getting stuck looking for a stream that was never meant to be viewer-facing.
+If you prepare RTÉ television and RTÉ Player on the public side, plus the Irish commercial route once the downstream outlet is named in advance, you can use the rights context without getting stuck looking for a stream that was never meant to be the public matchday route.